The Ionian University was founded in 1984, the same year as the University of Thessaly and the University of the Aegean and is located in Corfu.

 More recently, new Universities have been founded all over Greece on the basis of developmental state policies.
 These new Institutions approach scientific fields and methods which had not been covered in Greece before.
 Thus, the Ionian University was established in 1984 as part of the above-mentioned policies.
 The University aims to contribute to the revival and cultivation of the local intellectual heritage, a heritage partly deriving from the cultural impact of the long-lasting European occupations.
 What is more, the Ionian University aspires to play a significant academic role as one of the Greek Higher Education Institutions through its educational, scientific and intellectual activities.

-Information about the University Bodies of the Ionian University, namely the Rectorate, the Council, and the Senate.
+Information about the University Bodies of the Ionian University, namely the Council, the Rectorate, and the Senate.

 The detailed organisation chart of the Ionian University.